metalandcoffee/metal-recommends/README.md

 ## Behind the Scenes

 This project uses the [Last.fm API](https://www.last.fm/api) to make accurate album recommendations based on the user's input of their favorite artist or band.
+Haven't heard of Last.fm?
+It's a website that enables you to track the music you listen to via various stream platforms.
+Check out Metal & Coffee's Last.fm [profile](https://www.last.fm/user/metalandcoffee).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).